jonlpersson/ed-latimore/site/_posts/2022-01-06-why-i-quit-boxing-with-only-one-loss.md

 {% twitter https://twitter.com/EdLatimore/status/1123356483197067264 %}

 I didn’t get injured nearly as much as some guys I know, nor were any injuries particularly severe.
-Remember: [boxing has actually claimed lives](https://www.casino.org/blog/10-fighters-who-died-in-the-ring/), even in the modern era of tighter safety protocols are more cautious refereeing.
+Remember: [boxing has actually claimed lives](https://www.casino.org/blog/10-fighters-who-died-in-the-ring/), even in the modern era of tighter safety protocols and more cautious refereeing.
 [This never scared me,](/how-to-overcome-fear/) as I figured that I was going to die anyway—the difference is that when I go, I’ll have cool stories and memories.

 {% twitter https://twitter.com/EdLatimore/status/1365018493767344129 %}